 Pasi, on the other hand, called this festival bira remavhurachando, meaning ‘a festival to mark the start of the cold season.’
 He however didn’t mention a specific agenda for this ritual.

 It would seem then, that the defining characteristic of this festival is the time of the year it has to be performed.
 So while the mukwerera festival paves way for the rainy season, mavhurachando marks the start of the dry season.

 5. Bira (remhuri)

-Many families still hold these ritual festivals for various reasons, which include thanking the ancestors, and formally recognising one as the host of a spirit.
+Many families still hold private ritual feasts for various reasons, which include thanking their ancestors, and formally recognising a member of the family as the host of an ancestral spirit.
 In indigenous religion, it is believed that the desire of a mudzimu to manifest itself is communicated through a grave unexplained illness.
 In such a situation a divine healer is consulted to confirm this, after which a ritual is performed to ordain the host and formally accept the mudzimu.

 Some people believe that misfortune in life is the result of supernatural forces.
 In indigenous religion, the remedy becomes an offering to the ancestors.
 Others, however, do not wait for misfortune to befall them, instead they regularly make offerings to show gratitude to their ancestors.

 All ritual festivals in indigenous religion involve honoring ancestors and, more often than not, pouring libations.
 Most importantly, such festivals relate to the economy and wellbeing of a people.